alexanderzobnin/grafana-simracing-telemetry/README.md

 Here's instruction from [Race Department](https://www.racedepartment.com/downloads/dirt-rally-2-0-dashboard-telemetry-tool.26703/):

-1. Locate the config file by going to the following path in windows explorer (Note: this may be different for you, depending on your operating system).
+1. Locate the config file by going to the following path in Windows explorer (Note: this may be different for you, depending on your operating system).
 Replace "{Yourusername}" with your username.
    `C:\Users\{Yourusername}\Documents\My Games\DiRT Rally 2.0\hardwaresettings`
 2. Locate a file called "hardware_settings_config"
 3. Make a backup of this file (just in case).